The Locker Key

 Charlie was Charlie Morton, Jake's recently acquired agent and manager.

-He hits the second message.
+He hit the second message.

 Jake.
 It’s Trisha, calling for you know who, who wants the copy for this week’s Chronicles.
 Press time is coming up quickly.
 I’ll check my email every ten minutes.
 Bye bye.